GotWoods/Setame/Readme.md

 - Live variables changes?
 - Permission per application can be granted?
 - Tracking of variable usages (may be .NET only)
+- Host Based or Percentage Based Config.
+A certain percentage of clients can get a specific setting (this could be used for A/B testing)

 ## TODO